mweidner037/list-positions/README.md

 - The Position's bunch's BunchMeta.
 - That bunch's parent's BunchMeta.
 - The parent's parent's BunchMeta, etc., up the tree until reaching the root (exclusive).
+Together, these are the Position's _dependencies_.

 Here are some scenarios, in order of difficulty.